 We are developing streaming data characterization methods that can identify and tag important features in high rate data streams and exploring the possibility that streaming algorithms can use dynamic sampling strategies to apply more powerful algorithms to increasingly challenging data rates.

-November 16, 2014.Kerstin Kleese van Dam is an invited speaker at the 5th International Workshop on Big Data Analytics: Challenges, and Opportunities (BDAC-14), to be held in cooperation with 26th IEEE/ACM International Conference for High Performance Computing, Networking, Storage, and Analysis (SC14) in New Orleans, LA.
+November 16, 2014.Kerstin Kleese van Dam was an invited speaker at the 5th International Workshop on Big Data Analytics: Challenges, and Opportunities (BDAC-14), to be held in cooperation with 26th IEEE/ACM International Conference for High Performance Computing, Networking, Storage, and Analysis (SC14) in New Orleans, LA.

 Employment and Collaboration Opportunities